 SOMERSET FOOTBALL ASSOCIATION LIMITED ("THE ASSOCIATION") MEMBERSHIP RULES

-These Membership Rules are made pursuant to the Association's Memorandum and Articles of Association.
-Where there is an inconsistency between these Rules and the Memorandum and Articles of Association, the provisions of the Memorandum and Articles of Association shall prevail.
+These Membership Rules are made pursuant to the company's Articles of Association.
+Where there is an inconsistency between these Rules and Articles of Association, the provisions of the Articles of Association shall prevail.

 1. MEMBERSHIP